Archie9010/Quiz/README.md

 *
-   - Live Chat helps you greet users pro-actively while they are going through the website using the 'auto greetings' function and it also allows them to chat with you anonymously without providing their details like email or phone.
-* Blog
-   - Writing posts about topics users will find interesting and helpful.
+   - Database for scores that people could copeete
+   - Weekly challanges

 ## Credits

-* The Idea for this project was taken from youtube videos and love math project
+* The Idea for this project was taken from youtube videos tutorials and love math project.

 ### Content